UJ2406/UJ2406-Elevate_Final-Project/README.md

 - **Integrity Checks**: Verifies file integrity upon decryption using SHA256 hashes.
 - **GUI**: User-friendly interface built with PyQt5.
 - **Metadata Management**: Keeps track of original filenames and encryption details locally.
+- **PDF Reports**: Generate a downloadable PDF report of all your encrypted files.

 ## Installation